clintonharwood/sfdx-helloworld/README.md

 3. Clone the sfdx-helloworld repository:

 git clone https://github.com/clintonharwood/sfdx-helloworld

 cd sfdx-helloworld

 4. Create a scratch org and provide it with an alias (apex-recipes in the command below):

-sfdx force:org:create -s -f config/project-scratch-def.json -a apex-recipes
+sfdx force:org:create -s -f config/project-scratch-def.json -a sfdx-helloworld

-5. Push the app to your scratch org:
+5. Push the app to your scratch org

 sfdx force:source:push